OfficeDev/office-js-docs-pr/word/Word Add-ins JavaScript Reference/inlinePictureCollection.md

-# InlinePictureCollection Object (JavaScript API for Word)
+# InlinePictureCollection object (JavaScript API for Word)

 Contains a collection of [inlinePicture](inlinePicture.md) objects.